myupa/VR-Portfolio/README.md

 This portfolio includes the below:

 "VR Tools," a Unity VR project expanding BNG's VR Interaction Framework with tools to provide interaction guidance and more to players in VR.
 For example: display guide hands on grabbable objects, based on a player's dominant hand.
 Highlight collider triggers to guide interaction.
 Reset items to their point of origin.
 And for underwater scenarios: create water waves using hand motion to affect the environment, and trigger bioluminescence through physical contact or water waves.
-This includes scriptsin VR Tools Scripts.
+This includes scripts in VR Tools Scripts.
 This project can be downloaded at https://drive.google.com/file/d/1_v7PDv75qlZv9y-9Pty3BquM4xxyFNZI/view?usp=sharing

 "Your Next Dream Will Begin Shortly" and "Decay Exists As An Extant Form Of Life," two Unity VR experiences built for the Meta Quest.
-This also includes 3d models in Character Models and scripts in Unity VR Scripts .
+This also includes 3D models in Character Models and scripts in Unity VR Scripts.
 The experiences can be downloaded as a single build at https://www.dropbox.com/s/9wz284k3k2hv511/Unity%20VR%20Portfolio%20-%20Emmy%20Yupa%202022.zip?dl=0

 "The Train Rumbles Overhead Like A Warm Thunderstorm," an Unreal VR Experience for Windows Desktop.
 This experience can be downloaded at https://drive.google.com/file/d/1vhTikk6SuGdOb-yDCZXgf5R3yQwGbn0t/view?usp=sharing